solarwinds/solarwinds-snap-agent-docker/README.md

 - [Deployment](appoptics-agent-deployment.yaml) - A single pod to talk to the Kubernetes API to send Kubernetes specific metrics to AppOptics.
 - [DaemonSet](appoptics-agent-daemonset.yaml) - A DaemonSet that runs a pod on every node in your cluster and publishes HostAgent and Docker metrics to AppOptics.

+A typical cluster will utilize both the Deployment and DaemonSet assets.

 Alternatively, you can deploy the containerized agent in a sidecar to run the other [AppOptics Integrations](https://docs.appoptics.com/kb/host_infrastructure/integrations/) and monitor your Kubernetes applications running in the same Pod.

 ## Installation